swainechen/chenlab-training/sysadmin/bioinformatics.md

 FinIS is an assembly finisher, which generally is used after the [OPERA-LG](#OPERA-LG) scaffolder.
 This is on SourceForge at v0.3, and a binary is included.
 It requires [MOSEK](https://www.mosek.com/) 6 (this is currently at 9).

+This really only works at this point with a velvet assembly, and it needs the `LastGraph` file from a velvet run (specify `-clean no` for `velvetg`).
 ```
 sudo su -
 cd /usr/local/src